Shipping Perishable

 • 24-hour phone number of the consignee

-• Number of each species, or the weight of each type of species
+• Number of each species, or the weight of each type

 6. Understand the international regulations for shipping seafood and perishables